 The NSW Community Managed Mental Health Sector

-The community managed sector is predominantly made up of not-for-profit organisations providing community-based support services that help keep people well in the community.
-They provide prevention, early intervention and rehabilitation programs and psychosocial services that support recovery from a mental health condition.
-Some also provide treatment related and counselling services.
+The community managed sector in NSW is made up of mostly not-for-profit organisations that provide community-based services to help keep people well in the community.
+They provide prevention, early intervention, rehabilitation programs and psychosocial services that support recovery from a mental health condition.

-The community managed mental health sector has a long history that predates the advent of psychiatric medication, deinstitutionalisation and community mental health treatment.
-Nationally, there are about 800 organisations that deliver a complex and diverse range of mental health rehabilitation and support services.
-These community-managed organisations (CMOs) employ about 20,000 skilled mental health practitioners with more than 70% holding tertiary qualifications (i.e., allied health degrees, vocational qualifications).
+The community managed mental health sector has a long history that predates the advent of psychiatric medication and deinstitutionalisation.
+Today there are over 800 organisations in Australia that deliver a diverse range of mental health support services.
+These community-managed organisations (CMOs) employ about 20,000 skilled mental health practitioners with more than 70% holding tertiary qualifications (allied health degrees, vocational qualifications, etc).

-The skills and role of CMOs are critical for achieving the government's stated policy objectives of recovery and social inclusion for people living with mental illness.
+CMOs are critical for achieving the government’s policy objectives of recovery and social inclusion for people living with mental illness.

 The seven core CMO mental health service types identified in the report are:

 The WayAhead Directory is a comprehensive, free online database of mental health and community services in NSW.
-The Directory contains up to date information on 6000 services in NSW.
-There is a wealth of information on mental health and other services, including resources that help explain and define common mental health terms and jargon, as well as fact sheets, legislation ,current government programs, where to get help, and treatments.
+The Directory contains up-to-date information on 6000 services in NSW together with explanation of mental health jargon, fact sheets, legislation, government programs and where to get help.